Ribavirin is a guanosine analog that produces broad-spectrum activity against different RNA and DNA viruses.

-Four decades after its discovery this drug still proves useful for the treatment of a number of viral infections and may also be promising as an anticancer drug.
-Nevertheless, the uncertain nature of ribavirin’s antiviral mechanism of action has been a stumbling block to developing more efficacious derivatives for clinical usage.
+Four decades after its initial discovery, this drug still proves useful for the treatment of a number of viral infections and may also be promising as an anticancer drug.
+Nevertheless, the uncertain nature of ribavirin’s antiviral mechanism of action has been a stumbling block to developing more efficacious derivatives for clinical use.

 The discovery of ribavirin

-Research towards understanding the exact antiviral mechanism of ribavirin has a complex and contentious history, with a myriad of distinct mechanisms being proposed.
-In 2001 the mechanism was demonstrated by Craig E. Cameron, Shane Crotty and Raul Andino; their poliovirus experiments hinted that ribavirin's antiviral activity is exerted via lethal mutagenesis.
+Research towards understanding the exact antiviral mechanism of ribavirin has a complex and contentious history, with a myriad of distinct mechanisms that have been proposed.
+In 2001, one mechanism was demonstrated by Craig E. Cameron, Shane Crotty, and Raul Andino.
+During their poliovirus experiments, Cameron, Crotty, and Andino observed that ribavirin's antiviral activity is exerted through a process known as lethal mutagenesis.

 History of ribavirin usage in hepatitis C

 The first attempts to use ribavirin as monotherapy to treat hepatitis C were recorded in the early 1990s.
 Pilot studies were undertaken due to the fact that ribavirin previously demonstrated its broad-spectrum antiviral activity against RNA viruses, and that HCV is related to flavivirus with a positive-sense RNA genome.

 Patients treated with ribavirin monotherapy exhibited improvements in serum alanine aminotransferase levels.
 During the course of this study, patients infected with HCV genotype were found to be over 67% more responsive to ribavirin.
 On the other hand, little effect has been shown on HCV RNA levels, with no patients achieving viral clearance.